vtgreybeard/a3/README.md

 # Current Build Process #
-At present, this project has only been tested on Debian 12.5, but it will likely work on other (modern) Debian based systems.
-To create the new A3, you can use the Debian "preseed" process, by using the following URL as the script during an automated install.
-This will provide the base OS and all required packages for Alike to run.
-After the installation completes, you will then be prompted to run a single command which will pull the latest build of the Alike software, and install it locally.
 ##Steps##
 1. Boot your system with a Debian 12.x ISO.
 Please be sure the sytem has at least 32GB of disk, and 1-2GB ram minimum.
 Use the preseed config: